ousat/Log-Analysis-Project/README.md

 ## SQL file
 The SQL file was provided by udacity as part of the project course material.
-Download the SQL file from [news data] (https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+Download the SQL file from [news data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).

 ## Acknowledgments:
 - Providing course and mentorship - [Udacity](https://in.udacity.com/).